To receive your instant CME/CE certificate, you must first "Sign In" or "Sign Up" in the top right corner.

 This continuing medical education activity is provided by MedEdicus LLC.

 COPE approved for 1.0 CE credit for optometrists.

-COPE Course ID: 69548-AS (Interactive Distance Learning Course)
+COPE Course ID: 69548-AS (Enduring Distance Learning Course)

 COPE Course Category: Treatment & Management of Ocular Disease: Anterior Segment (AS)